operator-framework/josdk-webhooks/samples/spring-boot/README.md

 kubectl config set-context --current --namespace=test
 ```

 Next, let's generate all the manifests and push the container image into your container registry.
-This example uses [Dekorate](https://dekorate.io/) to generate all the Kubernetes resources, so we can generate the manifests and build/push the image at once simply by running the following Maven command:
+This example uses [Dekorate](https://dekorate.io/) to generate all the Kubernetes resources and the [Dekorate JIB](https://dekorate.io/docs/jib-build-hook) extension to build/push the image.
+Therefore, we can generate the manifests and build/push the image at once simply by running the following Maven command:

 ```
 mvn clean install \
-  -Ddekorate.docker.registry=<CONTAINER REGISTRY URL> \
+  -Ddekorate.jib.registry=<CONTAINER REGISTRY URL> \
-  -Ddekorate.docker.group=<CONTAINER REGISTRY USER> \
+  -Ddekorate.jib.group=<CONTAINER REGISTRY USER> \
-  -Ddekorate.docker.version=<VERSION> \
+  -Ddekorate.jib.version=<VERSION> \
-  -Ddekorate.docker.autoPushEnabled=true
+  -Ddekorate.jib.autoPushEnabled=true
 ```

 For example, if our container registry url is `quay.io`, the group is `jcarvaja` and the version is `latest`; the previous Maven command will build and push the image `quay.io/jcarvaja/spring-boot-sample:latest`.